 - The landscape – hard and soft surfaces, types of planting, scale of painting, arrangement of planting

 - Fixtures and fittings – genre, style, scale, amount, material

 - Structure – light, heavy, traditional, modern, vernacular

 - Materials – colors, hard or soft, weathering, types, styles, locally sourced, vernaculars

-Each aspect of a project should be derived from and be driven by a concept; this could be a singular global conceptual approach for the whole project, or individual conceptual approaches applied to each aspect.
+Each aspect of a project should be derived from and be driven by a concept; this could be a singular conceptual approach for the whole project, or individual conceptual approaches applied to each aspect of it.

 Why generate a concept?

-A strong architecture concept gives the architect / designer a clear direction and framework when making design decisions; it provides a methodology to the thinking process by offering a type of rule book.
+A strong architecture concept gives the architect and designer a clear direction and framework when making design decisions; it provides a methodology to the thinking process by offering a type of rule book.

-In academic and professional terms, the difference between a successful project and an average one is judged by the strength of its concept and whether its clarity remained and was kept consistent throughout.
+In academic and professional terms, the difference between a successful project and an average one is the strength of its concept, and whether its clarity remained and was kept consistent throughout.